sjvrijn/ModEA/readme.txt

 | Project:      Evolving the Structure of Evolution Strategies |
 +--------------------------------------------------------------+

-This project contains the code for the Master Thesis of Sander van Rijn.
+This repository contains the code for the modular CMA-ES framework by Sander van Rijn.

-Intended to run with Python 3

 Documentation is available at http://www.svrijn.nl/docs

+References:
+Evolving the Structure of Evolution Strategies.
+Sander van Rijn, Hao Wang, Matthijs van Leeuwen, Thomas Bäck.
+IEEE SSCI December 6-9 2016, Athens.